merry-goblin/casterlith-composer/README.md

 ### Version of DBAL

-If you want to force compatibility with PHP 5.3 no matter your version of PHP installed replace
+If you want to force compatibility with PHP 5.3 no matter your version of PHP installed replace in composer.json

 ```
     "require": {